 Reading a newspaper while driving a car?
 Sounds like a utopian fantasy.
 Two developers from Lindau are working on it.
-And they've even ventured to make a prediction: as early as 2020, we will no longer need our hands to drive on German motorways.
+And they've even ventured to make a prediction: in the next 10 years, we will no longer need our hands to drive on German motorways.

 Self-driving cars are coming, Gregor Matenaer and Richard Woller from CMORE are sure of it.
 And soon.
 Reading the newspaper behind the wheel or taking a relaxed ride to your holiday destination: for the managing directors of the company CMORE, this has long since become more than just a utopian vision.
 Developments at car manufacturers are moving in this direction — and CMORE is right in the thick of things.
 Together with 150 employees, Mr Matenaer and Mr Woller are working to revolutionise road traffic on a daily basis.